armcknight/colloquial-swift/README.md

 - repository
 	- contains playgrounds?
 	- swift version
-	- number of stars, forks, pull requests
+	- number of stars, pull requests
+	- forks
+		- counts
+		- fork tree statistics (to describe forks-of-forks or shifts of activity to downstream forks)
+			- depth
+			- balance
+		- activity statistics:
+		- diff analysis between forks
 	- dependencies
 		- import statements, non-apple... do the utilities stand on their own?
 		- cocoapods/carthage/spm support and usage